A few weeks ago, I ran a survey, and some of you commented on how negative I’ve been. “Quit your whining,” they said.

-Now, the comments did make me think a bit – have I been overly negative the past year?
+Now, the comments did make me think a bit.
+Have I been overly negative the past year?
 After all, I do get the occasional blog comment telling me to “slow down” or that I’m “just not as chipper” as I used to be.
 At least not as consistently chipper as I used to be (see my Japan and Portugal posts for chipperness).

 See, over the last year or so, I’ve become tired.
 I’ve been ready to settle down, have a routine, and become semi-nomadic.

 But as you’ve noticed, I’ve kept traveling and haven’t really slowed down.
-(Well, I have now since I am finally home.)
+(Well, I have now since I‘m finally home.)
 I think what has been subconsciously coming out over the last year is my desire on the one hand to be nomadic, and my desire to settle down on the other.
 I never really thought about how that turmoil might have shown in my writing until you (readers) brought it up.

-Self-realization is as equally as depressing as it is enlightening.
+Self-realization is as depressing as it is enlightening.
 On the one hand, you’ve figured out a portion of yourself.
 On the other, you’ve figured out a portion of yourself and now you have to do something about it.

 For me, it’s the tension between not wanting to be backpacker anymore and the desire to hold on to all I know.

 Yet my heart hasn’t been in backpacking for a while.
-I’ve loved many places over the last year, I’ve had many good experiences and adventures, and made many amazing friends.
+I’ve loved many places over the last year, had many good experiences and adventures, and made many amazing friends.
 But I walk into hostels ready to party and realize I can’t have that same conversation again.
 I don’t care where you‘re from, how long you‘ve been traveling, where you’ve been or where you‘re going.
 I’d rather watch a movie.
-I change locations but the feeling doesn’t change.
-I’m not that interested in making any new 5-minute friends, I don’t care about how you found “some amazing local town”, and if I have to listen to someone snore or take a shit again, I’m going to lose it.
+I change locations, but the feeling doesn’t change.
+I’m not that interested in making any new five-minute friends, I don’t care about how you found “some amazing local town,” and if I have to listen to someone snore or take a shit again, I’m going to lose it.
 I had this realization in Cambodia while writing my book, which was fine because I was “heading home.”

 But I’m home now.
-I’m settling into semi-nomadicism well and I like it.
+I’m settling into semi-nomadicism well, and I like it.
 It’s hard.
-I haven‘t been anywhere in three weeks and I’m going stir crazy.
-But I’m adjusting and, while my mind wanders back to the ghosts of the past, the present and future hold a new path to explore.
+I haven‘t been anywhere in three weeks, and I’m going stir crazy.
+But I’m adjusting, and while my mind wanders back to the ghosts of the past, the present and future hold a new path to explore.